 Hotels In Cuba and Accommodation In Cuba Options

-If you prefer to book a Casa Particulares in advance there are several on Airbnb.
+If you prefer to book a Casa Particulares in advance there are several on Vrbo.
 Booking in advance also has the advantage of accommodation being prepaid.
-Click here for $35 off your Airbnb booking.
-We booked our first 2 nights in Havana in advance on Airbnb.
-Those Cuban families with family members living outside of Cuba manage these Airbnb bookings since there is no Wifi in Cuba homes.
-If you message them on Airbnb you’ll communicate with a family member outside of Cuba, they then call up their family members in Cuba to tell them about your upcoming Airbnb stay.
+We booked our first 2 nights in Havana in advance on Vrbo.
+Those Cuban families with family members living outside of Cuba manage these Vrbo bookings since there is no Wifi in Cuban homes.
+If you message them on Vrbo you’ll communicate with a family member outside of Cuba, they then call up their family members in Cuba to tell them about your upcoming Vrbo stay.